CaoRuiming/CS1320-Final-Project/README.md

 - [Nginx](https://nginx.org/) for the reverse proxy and as a static web server
 - [Docker](https://www.docker.com) for deployment and tying everything else together

+## Architecture

+There are 4 Docker containers powering this appliction:
+- `db`: the PostgreSQL database
+- `backend`: the Django API server; depends on `db`
+- `frontend`: the static server serving frontend assets
+- `nginx`: the reverse proxy to serve frontend and backend requests from the same domain; depends on `frontend` and `backend`

+This project is designed to be a one-page application powered by React on the frontend and Django for the backend API server.
+Thus, frontend and backend are distinct code bases that only communicate with each other through a RESTful API (and possibly websockets in the future).

+To prevent [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) related issues, both the frontend and backend are served behind an Nginx reverse proxy from the same domain.
+URLs with the `/api/` prefix will be routed to the backend container while everything else will be routed to the frontend container.

+The frontend container is an Nginx static web server that serves the frontend assets compiled from React.
+URLs to actual static assets (e.g. images, css, js files) will be routed appropriately.
+Everything else will be served `index.html` (located in `frontend/build`) so that the React app can handle routing in the frontend.

 ## Setup/Getting Started

 ### Dependencies